LukasKnuth/lknuth.dev/content/writings/design_technical_interview.md

 Extending existing systems is a very relevant task.
 We have a number of complicated legacy systems.
-While we usually don't expect to touch them at all, we can't break them either.
+While we usually don't expect to touch these systems at all, we can't break them either.

 Candidates must have the ability to grasp existing systems, find the right place to extend them and plan everything out.
-Designs are then vetted by other team members before they're applied.
 Once again we're interested in seeing if a candidate can identify and stick to the relevant parts of the problem.
 Diagrams created in this step are not expected to be beautiful, only cohesive.